mighty-gerbils/gerbil-persist/persist.md

-# Persistent Concurrent Activities
+# Orthogonal Persistence, The Model

-_Orthogonal Persistence_: You bind variable x to 42, but then some "youths" steal your laptop and orcs raze your datacenter to the ground.
-So you move to a safer place and enter your passphrase in a new laptop, the system downloads backup copies from redundant datacenters on multiple other continents, and variable x is still bound to 42, yet not one single instructions in any of your applications ever had to even mention anything about storage and retrieval.
+_Orthogonal Persistence_: You bind variable `x` to 42 at your REPL, but then some “youths” steal your laptop while orcs raze your datacenter to the ground.
+So you move to a safer place, and enter your passphrase in a new laptop;
+the system downloads backup copies from redundant datacenters on multiple other continents; after a few minutes, your interface is restored to the same state it was when you left it, and variable `x` is still bound to 42.
+Yet not one single instructions in any of your applications ever had to even mention anything about storage and retrieval.

-## Orthogonal Persistence
+## Orthogonal Persistence: Computations that matter on Data that matters

+«Designing a programming language without data persistence means “I only care about toy computations for people whose data doesn't matter.”
+Designing a database without a good programming language means “I only care about toy data not part of any computation that matters.”»

 ### Persistence by Default